Nosto/wiki-docs/implementing-nosto/implement-psn/README.md

 You can also find a [video for the Session API](https://partners.nostoacademy.com/catalog/courses/3870391) in the Nosto Partner Academy, just reach out to your Nosto contact if you don't have access yet.
 We also recommend to bookmark the [video to debug the Session API](https://partners.nostoacademy.com/catalog/courses/3870394).

+You can filter products in a recommendation using [`viewCustomField()`](https://nosto.github.io/nosto-js/interfaces/client.Session.html#viewcustomfield) which is the equivalent to dynamic filtering via the JS API.

 - The campaigns return `JSON` by default, but in comparison to the JS API, you incorporate requesting campaigns with your page tagging/tracking via `defaultSession()` ([reference](https://nosto.github.io/nosto-js/interfaces/client.API.html#defaultsession)).
     - *Page tagging* refers to the JS API ([taggingProvider](https://nosto.github.io/nosto-js/interfaces/client.API.html#settaggingprovider)) and uses HTML and **MUST NOT** be mixed with the Session API.